• Martin Loyola

 CONCIERGE

-Born and raised in Ecuador, Maite got her degree in tourism and hotel management in 2015.
-A sea lover and specially fascinated by whales, enjoys outdoor activities and she is always looking for ways to improve service and ensure optimal guest satisfaction.
-A problem solver, detail-oriented and passionate about hospitality will always find a way to make sure our guests have a great experience on board.
+Maite, born and raised in Ecuador, got her degree in tourism and hotel management in 2015.
+She is a sea lover and fascinated by whales.
+She enjoys outdoor activities and is always looking for ways to improve service and ensure optimal guest satisfaction.

 • Estefania Alava